din/compose/README.md

 ###  8.4. <a name='PersistenceviaAnyPersistentStorage'></a>Persistence via  `AnyPersistentStorage`

 It's useful to persist certain stores to some kind of a storage.
-The persistence can be used to store small chunks of data which can be retrieved any time even between launches of the application.
+The persistence can be used to store small chunks of data which can be retrieved at any time, even between launches of the application.

 Compose comes with two persistent storages that can be used by `Store` instances: